alphagov/tech-docs-gem/docs/frontmatter.md

 # Available frontmatter

 "Frontmatter" allows page-specific variables to be included at the top of a template using YAML.
 For a general introduction on frontmatter, see the [Middleman frontmatter docs][mm].

-## `last_reviewed_on`
+## `last_reviewed_on` and `review_in`

-And `review_in`.

-These 2 attributes determine the date when the page needs to be reviewed next.
+These attributes determine the date when the page needs to be reviewed next.

 If the page doesn't need to be reviewed, we show a blue box with the last-reviewed date, when it needs review again, and the owner.